esl/MongooseIM/doc/modules/mod_auth_token.md

                         {provision_pre_shared, {file, "priv/provision_pre_shared.key"}}]}]}
 ```

-`token_secret` is a RAM-only (i.e. generated on cluster startup, never written to disk)
-key used for signing and verifying access and refresh tokens.
+`token_secret` is a RAM-only (i.e. generated on cluster startup, never written to disk) key used for signing and verifying access and refresh tokens.

-`provision_pre_shared` is a key read from file.
+`provision_pre_shared` is a key read from a file.
-As its name suggests, it's a key shared with a service issuing provision tokens.
+As its name suggests, it's shared with a service issuing provision tokens.
 Clients then use these provision tokens to authenticate with MongooseIM.

-While it's not enforced by the server and left completely to the operator,
-`provision_pre_shared` keys probably should not be shared between virtual
-XMPP domains hosted by the server.
+While it's not enforced by the server and left completely to the operator, `provision_pre_shared` keys probably should not be shared between virtual XMPP domains hosted by the server.
-That is, make sure module configuration specifying a `provision_pre_shared` key
-is specific to an XMPP domain.
+That is, make sure the module configuration specifying a `provision_pre_shared` key is specific to an XMPP domain.

-MongooseIM can't generate provision tokens on its own (neither can it distribute them to clients),
-so while configuring a `provision_pre_shared` key to be RAM-only is technically possible,
-it would in practice disable provision token support
-(as no external service could generate a valid token with this particular RAM key).
+MongooseIM can't generate provision tokens on its own (neither can it distribute them to clients), so while configuring a `provision_pre_shared` key to be RAM-only is technically possible, it would in practice disable the provision token support (as no external service could generate a valid token with this particular RAM key).

 ### Token types

 Three token types are supported:

-- _access tokens_: These are short lived tokens whose grants aren't
-  tracked by the server (i.e. there's no need to store anything in a database).
+- _access tokens_: These are short lived tokens which grants aren't tracked by the server (i.e. there's no need to store anything in a database).
-  Access tokens can be used as a payload for the X-OAUTH authentication mechanism
-  and grant access to the system.
+  Access tokens can be used as a payload for the X-OAUTH authentication mechanism and grant access to the system.
   Access tokens can't be revoked.
   An access token is valid only until its expiry date is reached.

-- _refresh tokens_: These are longer lived tokens which are tracked by the server,
-  therefore require persistent storage (as of now only PostgreSQL is supported).
+- _refresh tokens_: These are longer lived tokens which are tracked by the server and therefore require persistent storage (as of now only PostgreSQL is supported).
-  Refresh tokens can be used as a payload for the X-OAUTH authentication mechanism
+  Refresh tokens can be used as a payload for the X-OAUTH authentication mechanism and to grant access to the system.
-  and grant access to the system, as well as result in a new set of tokens being
-  returned upon successful authentication.
+  Also they can result in a new set of tokens being returned upon successful authentication.
-  Refresh tokens can be revoked.
-  A refresh token is valid until it has expired, unless it has been revoked.
+  They can be revoked - if a refresh token hasn't been revoked, it is valid until it has expired.
   On revocation, it immediately becomes invalid.
-  As the server stores information about granted tokens, it can also
-  persistently mark them as revoked.
+  As the server stores information about granted tokens, it can also persistently mark them as revoked.

-- _provision tokens_: These tokens are generated by a service external
+- _provision tokens_: These tokens are generated by a service external to the server.
-  to the server and grant the owner a permission to create an account.
+   They grant the owner a permission to create an account.
-  A provision token may contain information which the server can use
-  to provision the VCard for the newly created account.
+  A provision token may contain information which the server can use to provision the VCard for the newly created account.
-  Using a provision token to create an account (and inject VCard data)
-  is done similarly to other token types, i.e. by passing it as payload
-  for the X-OAUTH mechanism.
+  Using a provision token to create an account (and inject VCard data) is done similarly to other token types, i.e. by passing it as payload for the X-OAUTH mechanism.
-  The XMPP server has no way of tracking and revoking provision tokens,
-  as they come from an outside source.
+  The XMPP server has no way of tracking and revoking provision tokens, as they come from an outside source.

 ### Token serialization format